Ecuador

 Corporate - Taxes on corporate income

-Last reviewed - 01 September 2023Resident entities are taxed on their worldwide income.
+Last reviewed - 09 February 2026Resident entities are taxed on their worldwide income.
 Non-resident entities are subject to tax on Ecuadorian-source income only.

 International Financial Reporting Standards (IFRS) are in force for all entities.
-Local tax authorities have established that for CIT purposes, and corresponding pre-payments, companies are obligated to follow these accounting principles.
+Local tax authorities have established that for corporate income tax (CIT) purposes, and corresponding pre-payments, companies are obligated to follow these accounting principles.

 Taxes on corporate income are levied at the following rates: